adipandas/adipandas.github.io/_posts/2019-09-01-random-process.md

 Random Process
 ===
 Random Process depends on random variable as well as time.
-In an experiment, one always takes into account the occurance of an event.
-While the one is observing the experiment, the observations are done over a course of time.
+In an experiment, one always takes into account the occurence of an event.
+While one is observing the experiment, the observations are done over a course of time.
 Multiple observations are made at different time instances.
 These observations are also effected by randomness.
 The randomness in the experiment does not effect only a single instance of the experiment, but its effects are seen over the complete period of time.
 A **random process** takes this time dependence into consideration.

 ### Definition:
 The random process is an infinite indexed collection of random variables defined over a common probability space.
 Random process: $$\{X(t): t\in T\}$$
+This can be read as $$X(t)$$ is the random variable at index $$t$$ and $$t$$ is drawn from an index set $$T$$.
+The index set $$T$$ can be discrete where it make take values as $${1, 2, 3, ...}$$.
+In continuous case it may take value in a range, for example the time of the experiment may fall in the interval $$[5, 10]$$.

+A more intutive way to understand this definition is as follows -
+Random process: $$X(\xi, t)$$.
+It is a function of the outcome of a random experiment $$\xi$$ at time $$t$$.

+For example:
+1. Noise in an IMU (inertial measurement unit) sensor which is moving at a constant speed.
+  * The IMU sensor if measuring acceleration, its outcome at anytime can be written as:
+   $$a_{x}(t) = X(t)$$.
+   Since, the velocity is constant, the experiment should result in perfect zeros.
+But as the sensor is noisy, the value in x direction at time $$t$$ may be some non-zero random value.
+2. Price of a stock recorded every day.
+  * Stock prices vary every day, and the variation if observed seems random.